alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-10-28-rule-on-putting-pictures-in-homes.md

 locale: en
 category: [fatwas,taswir]
 note: false
-excerpt: "It is obligatory to remove these pictures.
+summary: "It is obligatory to remove these pictures.
 You should not keep them either in the bathroom or anywhere else at home, for the Prophet -peace be upon him- said to Ali: Spare no portrait unwiped out, and leave not a high grave unleveled."
 muftis:
   shaykh:
     - name: Shaykh Abdul-Aziz ibn Baz